colonbrack3t/Final-Year-Project-2022/README.md

 ## Installation
 ### Full build
-Download thre binary from the releases
+Download thre binary from the releases - not reccomended unless you are happy to use a preset setup, the only way to edit parameters of the setup is utilising the Unity inspector menu
 ### Build from Source
 First you need to create a Unity Project v2021.2.10 (ideally using Universal pipeline).
 Install XR SDKs and XR tools from the package manager, and enable XR from the preferences menu.
 For more information check this [video](https://www.youtube.com/watch?v=yxMzAw2Sg5w)